Vogelwarte/bioacoustic-tools/README.md

 or open the `SCORE.R` file in RStudio and click "Run App".

+The SCORE app is also avaialble online at <https://vogelwarte.shinyapps.io/SCORE_online> , However we do not recommend to analyse your dataset with the online App as the computation time is **strongly** affected and the weight of input dataset might be **limited**.

 ### Common Functions

 The necessary functions are located in the `R/Functions` folder.
 They will be sourced automatically when running the App.